Models Know Their Shortcuts: Deployment-Time Shortcut Mitigation: Methods

 After training the LoRA adapter, the degree of intervention is controlled by the debiasing strength $\alpha$.
 The final model weights are computed as:

 where $W_T$ and $W_{\text{LoRA}}$ denote the original frozen weights and the learned LoRA weights, respectively.
 The optimal $\alpha$ depends on the degree of distribution shift at deployment time: when shortcut-label correlations learned from training remain valid, a small $\alpha$ preserves useful signals; when these correlations break down, a larger $\alpha$ is needed to suppress harmful shortcuts.
-We calibrate $\alpha$ via a grid search over $\{0, 0.1, 0.2, \ldots, 1.0\}$ using a handful of labeled support examples representing the target distribution.
-We empirically find that $40$ support examples suffice to differentiate performance under different $\alpha$.
-This lightweight calibration step selects a single scalar without additional training.
+Instead of defaulting to a fixed $\alpha$, we calibrate $\alpha$ via a grid search over $\{0, 0.1, \ldots, 1.0\}$ using a labeled support set as a proxy of the target distribution.